AutoxingTech/axbot_restbook/docs/reference/overlays.md

 ## Charger

-Charger are used with move action type `charge`.
+Chargers are used with the `charge` move action type.

 ![](./charger.png)